Why the Annual Physical Still Matters

 What Your Doctor Is Really Looking For

-Beyond the obvious checks, your annual physical is an opportunity for your doctor to assess your overall trajectory.
+Beyond the obvious checks, your physical lets your doctor assess your overall trajectory.
 Are your cholesterol numbers trending upward?
 Has your weight changed significantly?
-Are there early signs of depression or cognitive changes?
+Are there early signs of depression or cognitive change?
 These subtle patterns often reveal more than any single test result.

-Your doctor is also evaluating your preventive care status.
-Are you up to date on vaccinations?
-Have you completed recommended cancer screenings?
-Are you due for a colonoscopy, mammogram, or skin check?
+Your doctor is also checking your preventive care status: Are you up to date on vaccinations?
+Due for a colonoscopy, mammogram, or skin check?
 The annual physical ensures nothing falls through the cracks.

 After Your Visit

-Once your lab results are available, your doctor will review them and contact you with any findings that require follow-up.
+Once your lab results are in, your doctor will review them and contact you about anything that needs follow-up.
 At Zimmer Medical Group, we encourage patients to request copies of their lab work so they can track their own numbers over time.

 If your results are normal, your next step is simple: schedule next year's appointment before you leave.
 Keeping a consistent annual schedule makes it easier to spot changes early.

-According to the American Medical Association, patients who maintain regular preventive visits have better health outcomes and lower lifetime healthcare costs than those who only seek care when symptoms arise.
+As the American Medical Association notes, patients who keep up with preventive visits tend to have better long-term outcomes than those who only seek care when symptoms arise.
+Consistency, more than any single test, is what makes preventive care pay off.

 Ready to schedule your annual physical?
 Contact Zimmer Medical Group to book an appointment.
 Our team is here to help you stay ahead of your health.